|

 Statistical analysis gives us a window to the view we want of this random variation in our DUT's behavior.
 A particularly handy tool in this vein is histograms, which many oscilloscopes (including most Teledyne LeCroy models) can generate as a means of visualizing and quantifying random processes (Figure 1).
 The histogram display shows the shape of the distribution of parameter values.
 Associated statistical parameters provide accurate, yet concise, measurements of that distribution.
 From this data, we can learn quite a bit about our signal.

-Figure 2: This histogram shows
+Figure 2: This histogram shows a random, or Gaussian, distribution of amplitude values |

 The distribution of measurement values shown in a histogram is related to the underlying process that generates the distribution.
-In Figure 2, we see an example of a random process that produces a Gaussian (or normal) distribution of amplitude values.
-The Gaussian distribution is a good indication that a random process is shaping variations in the measurement.
+In Figure 2, we see an example of a random process that produces a

-Figure 3: The effect of passing
+Figure 3: The effect of passing Gaussian noise through an envelope detector |

-Now consider what happens when a Gaussian-distributed noise signal is applied to an envelope detector (Figure 3).
-In this case, the process involves full-wave rectification (an absolute-value function) and filtering (simulated in the oscilloscope using waveform math).
-Here, the distribution of amplitude values changes to a Rayleigh distribution.
+Rayleigh distribution.
 The amplitude values are no longer symmetric about the mean value (the effect of rectification).
 Knowledge of these effects allows us to calculate the expected noise power related to the input noise levels.
 Conversely, if the process was unknown, the measurement of the input and output distributions would help identify the operating process.

 In Figure 4, the uniform distribution of delay is a characteristic of normal